parewawa22/SP2024-12-SkinSite/README.md

 ## 🌐 Overview

-Despite the growing skincare market in Thailand, many local products lack visibility and detailed online representation.
-SkinSite solves this by offering:
+The skincare industry in Thailand is growing, yet many products lack visibility and detailed information on existing platforms.
+SkinSite fills this gap by providing the following:

-- 🌿 Detailed product & ingredient profiles
+- 🌿 Detailed product & ingredient information
-- 🚨 Safety alerts based on skin concerns
+- 🚨 Safety scores and personalized alerts based on skin concerns
 - 🔍 Smart search with filters (brand, skin type, concern)
 - 🧴 Product comparison (up to 3 items)
-- 🧑‍💻 Personalized skincare routine builder
+- 🧑‍💻 Personalized skincare routine creation
 - 🛠️ Admin dashboard for managing content

 ---